SimonBlanke/Hyperactive/README.md

   - Random state for random processes in the random, numpy and scipy module.

-- memory = True
+- memory = "share"
-  - Possible parameter types: (bool)
+  - Possible parameter types: ("share", bool)
   - Whether or not to use the "memory"-feature.
-The memory is a dictionary, which gets filled with parameters and scores during the optimization run.
+True enables the memory for each process separately, "share" enables the memory and shares it between processes with the same objective function.
+False disables the memory-feature entirely.
+In the hyperactive backend the memory is a dictionary, which gets filled with parameters and scores during the optimization run.
 If the optimizer encounters a parameter that is already in the dictionary it just extracts the score instead of reevaluating the objective function (which can take a long time).
 If there are multiple jobs for the same objective function then the memory dictionary is automatically shared between the different processes.

 - memory_warm_start = None
   - Possible parameter types: (pandas dataframe, None)